-For each standard students will work to complete multiple hands-on activities.
+• For each standard, students work to complete multiple hands-on activities.
 These activities are, "inquiry-based hands-on labs, investigations, application, practice, and research, and include background information and step-by-step directions."
 These are student-led activities where students will engage in productive struggle with their classmates while acting as scientists and engineers.
-For example, the materials contain a student field investigation, allowing students to act as scientists engaging in phenomena while making sense of concepts through productive struggle.
-In "How Do a Plant's Structures Help it Survive?" students collect field samples representing the structures of plants that help them survive.
+For example, materials contain a student observational investigation, allowing students to act as scientists engaging in phenomena while making sense of concepts through productive struggle.
+In "Predator vs Prey," students collect field evidence representing the balance of predator and prey in an ecosystem.

-• Students participate in two engineering and design challenges during the school year.
-These challenges serve as a "capstone activity that effectively leverages students' prior knowledge and provides an opportunity for students to collaborate in designing solutions to authentic real-world problems" as stated in the implementation strategies.
+Students take part in two engineering and design challenges during the school year.
+These challenges serve as a "capstone activity that effectively leverages students' prior knowledge and provides an opportunity for students to collaborate in designing solutions to authentic realworld problems" as stated in the implementation strategies.
 Each challenge supports students as practitioners as they productively struggle together to design complex solutions.
 Students design a possible solution to a problem directly related to the content they are learning.